Xanashi/Icaros/README.md

        It is possible to drag 'n drop folders to the LOCATIONS tab directly from Explorer to add them to either list.

-    2. Go back to the SETTINGS tab and click the 'BUild Cache' button, to start filling the cache with entries from the included locations.
+    2. Go back to the SETTINGS tab and click the 'Build Cache' button, to start filling the cache with entries from the included locations.

     3. Once the indexer has completed, make sure Icaros Thumbnail Provider is ACTIVATED and the Icaros Cache is ENABLED.